emilio/cg-2016/doc/main.md

 # Introduction

-I've implementing a third-person-view application as requested in the assignment.
+I've implemented a third-person-view application as requested in the assignment.

 On top of it, I've implemented a bunch of other stuff, mostly for personal